 “He bought an oz. of gold.”

-Are Fluid Ounces and Ounces?
+What Are Dry Ounces vs Fluid Ounces?

 Fun fact – a cup of water happens to equal both 8 fluid ounces (in volume) and 8 ounces (in weight).